 E. Tax Planning – It is simple for defense personal as normally they have one source of income.
 They make some tax saving investment – taxes are deducted from their income & finally they get the form 16.
 For saving tax under section 80 C they should use EPF, PPF, Mutual Funds & ELSS funds rather than putting money in expensive insurance policies.
 They just have to deposit form 16 to the income tax department & it’s done.
 Even all their lumpsum retirement benefits like gratuity, commutation of pension & provident fund are tax free which is not a case for private sector employee.

 F. Estate Planning – They sometime are placed at inaccessible places – to keep financial life simple they should have a power of attorney signed in favor of one of the family members.
 They also work on some risky assignments to avoid some confusion in case of any negative consequence they should properly write a WILL.

-Few important points that defense person should keep in mind:
+Few important points that the defense person should keep in mind:

 2. For you it’s really important to have a proper written financial plan, by a Financial Planner.
 It will serve two purposes – first it will eliminate risk of mis-selling & second in case if you are not reachable someone else from your family, can act on that.

 3. All your investments and bank accounts should be in either or survivor basis – so even if you take some decision in far flung place it can be executed by other members.

 4. Some time you earn extra allowances due to your location or some foreign assignment – invest that amount for long term goals rather than spending it.

 5. Some cases are seen where larger sum assured for defense persons are denied – so keep adding small sum assured policies from different insurance companies.

 6. Your job is secured & has zero risk, as far as your income is concerned.
 So try to make your portfolio a bit aggressive, try to understand risk.
 I am not suggesting that you go for direct equity but start with systematic investment plan in diversified equity mutual funds.